Learn, Check, Test -- Security Testing Using Automata Learning and Model Checking: Building Mealy Machines using Automata Learning

-We use Learnlib (see Section \ref{sec:pre:AL}) to create a setup to learn models of different protocol SULs, particularly NFC-based eMRTDs and UDS communications of automotive ECUs.
+We use Learnlib to create a setup to learn models of different protocol SULs, particularly NFC-based eMRTDs and UDS communications of automotive ECUs.
 Learnlib provides a variety of learning algorithms of which we use the TTT algorightm~\cite{isberner_ttt_2014} for its comparable high performance~\cite{vaandrager_model_2017}.
 We rely on previous work for the learning parts of eMRTDs~\cite{marksteinerAutomatedPassportControl2024} and UDS~\cite{ebrahimiSystematicApproachAutomotive2023}, respectively.
 In this work, we annotated the learned models' states with labels for propositions and translate them into code to allow for model checking.
+As black-box-based automata learning of real-world systems naturally introduces the possibility of errors into the learned model.
+For that reason reason we treat found violations in the model not as issues but test cases only.
+We then use this test case on the real system.
+If the model behaves wrongly as predicted, the violation was confirmed.
+Otherwise, we gained a counterexample to feed the learner for a refined model.
 In this section we provide some details of the learning processes for the two protocols.
-While the learner is the same, the SUL adapters differ due to different input alphabets and different means to access the respective SUL.
+While the learner is the same, the SUL adapters that provide access to the physical system, differ due to different input alphabets and different means to access the respective SUL.